-This post may contain affiliate links, please see our privacy
+This post may contain affiliate links, please see our privacy policy for details

-Recipe Details for Gluten-Free Raspberry Linzer Cake
+Gluten-Free Raspberry Linzer Cake – recipe details

 I used only two flours, almond flour and a gluten-free all-purpose flour blend, butter, sugar, eggs, vanilla, baking soda, and orange zest to make the shortbread crust.